 Use an online mortgage calculator to see how much time and interest you’ll shave off your mortgage by making a prepayment.

 Depending on your financial institution and mortgage contract, you may have several options to pay off your mortgage faster.
-They could include:1.
-Double up your regular mortgage payments, with the additional amount getting applied directly to principal.
+They could include:

 If you’re unsure about paying your mortgage off faster, talk to your Investment Professional.
 They can help you decide if it makes good financial sense for you and your family.